a-vaan/startup/notes.md

 6. **Zero-config setup**: Easy setup with minimal configuration.

 **Vite** aims to **optimize** the **developer experience** by providing fast development and build tools while delivering efficient production builds for modern web applications.

+## **23. Misc**
+  - Which of the following is not true about a Linux daemon?
+    - Cannot fork other processes

+  - A **Linux daemon** is a background process that runs continuously on a Linux (or Unix-like) operating system, typically without direct interaction from the user.
+Daemons perform various system tasks such as handling network connections, running scheduled tasks, managing hardware devices, and providing services.

+### Key Characteristics of a Linux Daemon:
+1. **Background Process**: A daemon runs in the background, detached from the terminal or user interaction.
+It starts when the system boots up or when requested by a system manager like `systemd` or `init`.

+2. **No User Interface**: Daemons generally do not have a user interface and are designed to run silently in the background.

+3. **System Services**: Daemons typically handle system services such as file sharing, printing, web hosting, network management, or security tasks.
+Common examples include:
+   - `httpd` (Apache HTTP Server) for web serving.
+   - `sshd` for handling SSH connections.
+   - `cron` for scheduling tasks.
+   - `ntpd` for synchronizing time.

+4. **Starts Automatically**: Daemons often start automatically on system boot and may run indefinitely or for as long as they are needed to fulfill a particular task.

+5. **Process Naming Convention**: Daemons typically have names that end in the letter "d," which stands for "daemon."
+For example:
+   - `sshd` (Secure Shell Daemon)
+   - `httpd` (HTTP Daemon)
+   - `named` (DNS Daemon)

+### How Daemons Work:
+- **Startup**: Daemons are usually started by a system initializer like `init` or `systemd` during the boot process.
+- **Daemonization**: The process of turning a regular program into a daemon is known as "daemonization."
+This process involves detaching the process from the terminal and the controlling shell, ensuring it runs independently in the background.
+- **Termination**: Daemons continue to run until they are explicitly stopped (often by system administrators or through system shutdown) or until a certain condition or error occurs.

+### Examples of Common Daemons:
+- **`sshd`**: Provides SSH (Secure Shell) access to the system.
+- **`cron`**: Executes scheduled tasks or scripts at specific intervals.
+- **`systemd`**: A modern system and service manager in Linux that handles starting, stopping, and managing daemons and services.

+In summary, a **Linux daemon** is a specialized background process designed to perform specific system or application-level tasks automatically and continuously, typically without direct user intervention.